RohaTech/Project-Managment-Software/README.md

 ## Usage

 ### Logging In
-- To log in, use your registered email and password.
-If you are an admin, ensure that you've seeded or created an admin user.
+- To log in, use your registered email and password..

 ### Managing Projects
 - Create a new project, assign tasks to team members, set deadlines, and track project milestones.